Azure/AppConfiguration-JavaScriptProvider/examples/README.md

 npm install
 ```

-2. Edit the file `.env.template`, adding the correct credentials to access the Azure service and run the samples.
-Then rename the file from `.env.template` to just `.env`.
-The sample programs will read this file automatically.
+2. Edit the file `.env.template`, adding the correct credentials to access the Azure service and rename the file from `.env.template` to just `.env`.
+Then run the samples, it will read this file automatically.

-3. Run whichever samples you like (note that some samples may require additional setup, see the table above):
+3. Run whichever samples you like:

 ```bash
 node helloworld.mjs